ethan-dowler/ethan-dowler/README.md

 I do work that matters because I do my work ["as unto the Lord"](https://www.biblegateway.com/passage/?search=Colossians%203%3A23-24&version=ESV).

-I love screamo music, board games, and video games, so if you have any recommendations, send them my way.
+I love metalcore music, film, chess, and all manor of other games.
+If you have any recommendations, send them my way.

 ## Reach Out